 Celebrating women in business today, and every day.

-The Mendoza College of Business is committed to helping you achieve your professional goals as a woman in today’s evolving business landscape.
+The Mendoza College of Business is committed to helping you achieve your professional goals in today’s evolving business landscape.

-Whether you wish to network with other women at Notre Dame, or to explore the many resources, clubs and career services available to you, this site shares real stories of inspiring Mendoza women and alumnae, as well as valuable information to help shape your unique professional journey.
+Whether you wish to network with other women at Notre Dame or explore the many resources, clubs and career services available to you, this site shares real stories of inspiring Mendoza women and alumnae, as well as valuable information to help shape your unique professional journey.

 Click any story below to read more about the successes of our alumnae, faculty and students.